ENG 501 - Structure of the English Language

 Hours: 3

 This course is designed to explore special topics, themes, or issues in Shakespearean studies.
-Focus could include an examination of his poetry or drama, adaptations of his work in a modern setting, or comparative studies with contemporaneous playwrights.
+The focus may include an examination of his poetry or drama, adaptations of his work in a modern setting, or comparative studies with contemporaneous playwrights.
 Students will conduct research on the historical, social, and cultural issues of sixteenth/seventeenth century England in order to contextualize the works under study.
 May be repeated for credit when the emphasis changes.

 Hours: 3

-Antebellum American Literature.
-Three semester hours.
-Studies in various aspects of American literature from around 1820 to the closing day of the Civil War.
-Topics covered may include the transition from republicanism to Jacksonian democracy, the influences of romanticism, the canonization of the American Renaissance, sentimental narrative and the literary marketplace transcendentalism the rise of literary journalism and debates surrounding the romance and the novel as generic distinctions
+This course studies various aspects of American literature from around 1820 to the Civil War and explores literature as a tool against the institution of enslavement.
+To this end, topics may include, but are not limited to, the transition from republicanism to Jacksonian democracy, the influences of romanticism, the canonization of the American Renaissance, sentimental narrative, the literary marketplace, transcendentalism, the rise of literary journalism, and debates surrounding the romance and the novel as generic distinctions.

 Hours: 3